Do I Have Food Poisoning?

 Is it Gastro or Food Poisoning?

 Gastro or ‘gastroenteritis’ isn’t always caused by eating contaminated food.
-It can be caused by a viral infection.
-Symptoms may be similar and include diarrhoea, but whereas food poisoning symptoms usually begin 2 to 6 hours after eating contaminated food, with viral gastroenteritis, symptoms generally start 24 to 48 hours after exposure to the virus.
+It can be caused by viral or bacterial infections.
+Food poisoning is caused by consuming food or drinks contaminated with harmful bacteria, viruses or toxins.
+Symptoms may be similar and include diarrhoea, but whereas food poisoning often has a sudden onset with symptoms appearing within hours of eating contaminated food with gastro symptoms may develop gradually over one to three days.

 Food Poisoning treatment